openharmony/docs/en/application-dev/quick-start/arkts-rendering-control-lazyforeach.md

         .onClick(() => {
           this.moved.push(this.data.dataArray.indexOf(item));
           if (this.moved.length === 2) {
-          	// Click to move a child component. this.data.moveData(this.moved[0], this.moved[1]);
+          	// Click to exchange child components.
+          	this.data.moveData(this.moved[0], this.moved[1]);
             this.moved = [];
           }